pierre-cm/galbe/docs/cli.md

 Hello Pierre!
 You're 29 y.o.
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> In order to be able to fetch the correct server url, the cli requires to set an env variable `GCLI_SERVER_URL` with the url of your Galbe app.
+> A `GCLI_SERVER_URL` environment variable must be defined.
+It should indicates the url of the Galbe server you want to target.
+> In that specific case `http://localhost:3000`.

 ### spec